gdm85/docker-fw/README.md

 The option --paused allows to start containers in paused status (for example in case user doesn't want to allow any activity until all firewall restore operations are completed).
 The option --pull-deps will automatically make dependant (by link relationship) containers part of the selection.
 If a container is already started or paused, its state is not changed.
+By specifying --dry-run containers will be displayed in the order they would be started, but their state will not be changed.

 Internals
 =========